microsoft/WhatTheHack/062-EntraIDB2B/Coach/README.md

 	 - Supported account types set to "Accounts in this organizational directory only (single-tenant)" with redirect link to authr.biz
      - Use an authr.biz link to test the sign in
 - Challenge 03: **[Invite a guest user](./Solution-03.md)**
-     - B2B set up / invite a new guest user
+     - B2B setup and invite a new guest user
-     - Use an authr.biz link to test the sign in for the guest user / test sign in using the app set up
+     - Use an authr.biz link to test the sign in for the guest user and test sign in using the app setup
 - Challenge 04: **[Integrate Azure AD authentication into an Azure App Service (EasyAuth)](./Solution-04.md)**
 	 - Integrate Azure AD authentication into an Azure App Service (EasyAuth)
 - Challenge 05: **[Integrate Azure AD authentication into an application](./Solution-05.md)**